Jeff-Russ/ror-guides/rails-database.md

 	Teacher.first   # returns the first row or nil Teacher.last    # returns the last row or nil

 By saying they "return the row" we really mean an object from the class `Teacher` which effectively is a database row.
-Therefore, we can use this row to instantate a Ruby object.
+Therefore, we can use this row to instantiate a Ruby object.

 	> teach_id1 = Teacher.find(1) # save to object
 	> teach_id1.class             # => Teacher( hash of attributes... )